EXPERIENCE THE BEAUTIFUL ISLE OF MAN

-For many people, the Isle of Man comes to mind when there is mention of the famous TT Races, the Festival of Motorcycling which incorporates the Classic TT, or the Manx Grand Prix.
-The Isle of Man enjoys a global reputation for fantastic motorsport events.
+The Isle of Man boasts a global reputation for fantastic motorsport events such as the famous TT Races and the Festival of Motorcycling which includes two major racing events - the Classic TT and the Manx Grand Prix.
 Visit the Isle of Man outside the busy times with your motorbike, ride the TT Course and follow the tyre tracks of your heroes.

-Or bring your bicycle over and cycle along one of the many cycle paths.
+The Isle of Man’s coastline plays host to a number of activities both in and out of the water.
+Kayaking, coasteering and diving are guaranteed to get your heart rate pumping, or bring your bicycle on the ferry to enjoy this cycling paradise.
+Venture along one of the many cycle paths and experience the Islands beauty.
 Whether you’re into road cycling or mountain biking, the Isle of Man has a number of varied terrains to suit all abilities.

 After all the fresh air and activity it’s time to think about something to eat and somewhere to rest.
 The Island has famous local produce including Manx cheese, smoked Manx kippers, Manx Loaghtan lamb, and succulent queen scallops or 'Queenies' as they are more commonly known.

 The Isle of Man has an extensive range of quality accommodation to suit your needs.
-Whether you choose to stay in one of the many hotels, guesthouses, apartments, self-catering cottages or campsites on the Island, you’ll be sure to receive the official Manx Welcome.
-Set your own itinerary or get a helping hand from our tour operator, Steam Packet Holidays.
+Whether you choose to stay in one of the many hotels, guesthouses, apartments, self-catering cottages or campsites on the Island, you’ll be sure to receive a warm Manx welcome.
+Set your own itinerary or get a helping hand from our tour operator, Steam Packet Holidays

 Take advantage of our great offers, including Car offers, our popular Kids Go Free Summer special, Foot Passenger offers, and for motorcycle enthusiasts, Motorbike offers.
 You can also bring your bicycle on board free of charge.